 If you don’t have a risk management program in place already, here are some areas where your business may be vulnerable to risks, and recommendations for certain steps you can begin to take to prevent or minimize them.

 Your operations and property

 Install a sufficient number of smoke detectors for your facility and have a qualified contractor inspect and test them every 12 months.

 Use, store, and dispense of flammable or combustible liquids properly.

-Ensure electrical systems are working properly, including scanning the main junction box every three years, and replace any extension cords with
+Ensure electrical systems are working properly, including scanning the main junction box every three years, and replace any extension cords with permanent wiring.

 Maintain clear, unobstructed walking and work spaces.

 Make sure employees and guests utilize appropriate personal protective equipment as necessary.

 Ensure machinery has appropriate guards and documented lockout/tagout procedures.

 Provide a safe and controlled reception space for guests and customers.